netguru/mobile-security-checklist/Handbooks/01-Shared/SD.8-Masking-sensitive-data-in-the-UI.md

 No sensitive data, such as passwords or pins, is exposed through the user interface.
 You have to use secure text entry for fields.

 ## Risk
 Sensitive data can be leaked to user interface when inputs are not configured properly.
-It may lead to capturing for example password on a screenshoot taken by spy apps.
+It may lead to capturing for example password on a screenshot taken by spy apps.
 Inputs which may contain data like passwords, pins or other personal data should be masked with dots or asterisks for example.

 ## When you need it
 When your app contains inputs that are meant to collect passwords, pins or other sensitive data.